 Local Systems and Service Delivery

-MCSP applies a health systems lens to work with national, regional, district and facility managers — as well as frontline health workers — to strengthen essential health system functions, and to continuously improve utilization and quality of maternal and newborn care across the system and life cycle continuums of care.
+MCSP applies a health systems lens to work with national, regional, district and facility managers — as well as frontline health workers — to strengthen essential health system functions, and improve utilization and quality of maternal and newborn care across the system and life cycle continuums of care.
 We work with regional and district counterparts to strengthen:

 - Quality, safety and person-centeredness of routine and complications maternal health care;